 - Use of standardized processes for screening for social determinants of health such as food security, employment, and housing;

 - Use of supporting QCDR modules that can be incorporated into the certified EHR technology; or

 - Use of QCDR data for quality improvement such as comparative analysis across specific patient populations for adverse outcomes after an outpatient surgical procedure and corrective steps to address adverse outcomes.

-Participation in QCDR that promotes ongoing improvements in patient safety (e.g., regular feedback reports provided by the QCDR that demonstrate ongoing practice assessment and improvements in patient safety).
-The MIPS eligible clinician or group should document how the practice is using QCDR data, and intended improvements in patient safety for the specific populations targeted (e.g., documentation of standard tools, processes for screening, use of standard questionnaires, or use of QCDR data that is used for quality improvement, such as population-level analysis to assess for adverse outcomes).
+2) Use of QCDR for improvement – Documentation of how the practice is using QCDR data and documentation of intended improvements in patient safety for the specific populations targeted (e.g., documentation of standard tools, processes for screening, use of standard questionnaires, or use of QCDR data that are used for quality improvement, such as population-level analysis to assess for adverse outcomes).